Sitemap

 the template they belong

-to matches GET
+to matches GET request (DESCRIBE and CONSTRUCT queries).

-variable, which is bound to the absolute path of the matching
+Queries should define a special ?this variable, which is bound to the absolute path of the matching

 request URI (i.e. without the query string) before execution.
 For example, if a template